Strategy Analytics: More 5G phones shipped in Q1 2020 than all of 2019

 Despite economic slowdowns related to the coronavirus, consumer interest in 5G cellular technology apparently hasn’t subsided.
 The latest evidence comes from market research firm Strategy Analytics, which reports that shipments of 5G phones in the first quarter of 2020 alone outstripped all of 2019’s 5G phone shipments, thanks in large part to strong demand from Chinese consumers.

 Today’s report is equally important for end users and businesses, as it suggests that widespread adoption of the next-generation cellular standard — and its massive speed benefits — is likely to continue regardless of the pandemic.
+Companies shipped 24.1 million 5G phones during the quarter, nearly 29% more devices than the 18.7 million shipped across all of 2019.
 Demand was strongest in China, despite significant disruptions wrought by COVID-19 during the quarter, thanks both to speedy rollouts of mid-band 5G networks across the country through the end of 2019, and resultant consumer demand for new, faster phones.

-Strategy Analytics noted that there’s continued growth of 5G demand in South Korea, the United States, and Europe.
+Strategy Analytics noted that there’s also continued growth of 5G demand in South Korea, the United States, and Europe.
 5G tower installations have moved forward in each country despite coronavirus disruptions, as tower climbers have continued to work outdoors to install the new gear, in some cases personally confronting crazy 5G conspiracy theorists in the process.
+Hospitals, universities, and businesses are beginning to rely on 5G for high-speed teleconferencing and bandwidth-intensive applications.

 Shipments were certainly helped by Samsung’s release of Galaxy S20 models during the quarter, all of which are 5G capable thanks to Qualcomm and Samsung chipsets.
 The South Korean company led the category by shipping 8.3 million 5G smartphones across the world during the quarter — 34.4% of the world’s total — and is believed to have seen particular success with the S20 5G and S20 Ultra 5G, its low- and high-end flagship models.